Defending against fake news

 Believe them

-When the CBC, The Globe and Mail, Maclean's, Huffington Post or (further abroad) The New York Times or the BBC tell us that in Syria Assad is using poison gas on his own population, I believe them.
+When the CBC, The Globe and Mail, Maclean's, Huffington Post or (further abroad) The New York Times or the BBC tell us that in Syria, Assad is using poison gas on his own population, I believe them.
 I am immediately skeptical when acquaintances point me to information they have seen on their social media feeds by sources who are either blatant propagandists or whose existence is shrouded in secrecy.

 My news diet doesn't end with the mainstream media because they are generally far too conservative in their orientation.
 For a more left-of-centre perspective, I follow online outlets such as rabble.ca (to which I occasionally contribute), The Tyee and National Observer, which is especially good on environmental issues.
 Farther afield, I like The Guardian, which carried the story above about fake news and the Australian bush fires.